somnathrakshit/somnathrakshit.github.io/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Masters student (Data Science track) at the School of Information, The University of Texas at Austin.
+I am a part of [IDEAL](http://ideal.ece.utexas.edu/) here.
 Previously, I was a research assistant at [CeNT](https://cent.uw.edu.pl) working on machine learning and bioinformatics.
-I also worked briefly as a software engineer at Cyware Labs, Bangalore.
-I like working in natural language processing, biomedical imaging and machine learning in general.
+I like working in natural language processing, predictive analytics and machine learning in general.